 If you’ve only had canned Minestrone it’s time to revisit this classic Winter Minestrone.
 This soup is simply a bounty of flavor, hearty and super healthy.
 I “lifted” the idea of adding the noodles in separately from Tyler Florence, which very nicely solves the problem of unappealing noodles and the muddied flavors that plague some Minestrones.

 True confession: we never liked Minestrone before having this, and actually prefer to serve the pasta on the side to be stirred in as we wish – or if we wish.
 When I mentioned bounty, I mean bounty – 12 hearty servings.
 Pull out your big pot for this.
 It freezes very well (without the noodles) but it’s so inexpensive it would be perfect to bring out for a crowd or potluck.

 Tyler Florence served his with Parmesan Toasts and floated them in the soup like croutons.
 They look wonderful, but I didn’t make them this time and made my family’s Parmesan Toast instead.
-The directions for the Parmesan Toasts are below.
+The directions for Tyler’s Parmesan Toasts are below.

 The cost for this soup was incredibly low for the volume of food it made, $3.87 for 12 servings – primarily because I’ve been shopping the specials and have a well-stocked pantry and freezer.
 Even buying off the shelf at sale prices it still comes in at a great price.

 - 8 ounces rigatoni or similar pasta, cooked al dente and drained

 - 2 onions, roughly chopped

 - 1/2 teaspoon dried sage